pcriv/mancala/README.md

-# Mancala game
+# Mancala

-Implementation of the mancala game in Go.
+Mancala game implementation in Go as an API.

 ### Usage